Ep.943: Is Your Heart Looking for Jesus? The Story of Zacchaeus

-Finding such joy is difficult, for it cannot be summoned simply because we want it, and this is why we talked about Zacchaeus in our podcast.
+Finding such joy is difficult, for it cannot be summoned simply because we want it.
+This is why we talked about Zacchaeus in our podcast.
 You remember Zacchaeus.
 He was the short guy in Jericho who climbed a tree so he could get a glimpse of Jesus as he walked by.
 Jesus unexpectedly saw him and opened up a life of joy for him that he could have never anticipated.
 So, what did Zacchaeus do to be in position to receive such joy?
-He allowed himself to be vulnerable.
-He allowed himself to be the recipient of ridicule and gossip and he even allowed his own weaknesses to be put on display.
+He allowed himself to be vulnerable, and to be the recipient of ridicule and gossip.
+He even allowed his own weaknesses to be put on display.
 Like I said, he allowed himself to be vulnerable.

 It turns out that we cannot find life-changing joy unless we are willing to navigate the unsettling waters of vulnerability.
 Now, I understand that even thinking about "navigating through vulnerability" is uncomfortable.
 This is why you need to check out our November 7, 2016 podcast, “Is Your Heart Looking for Jesus?”
 It walks you through identifying and taking some steps to joy and it also gives you tools to use along the way.
 Check it out!
 What you find might prove to be priceless!